-South Asian and Middle Eastern Studies major equips Whitman students with the knowledge, skills and cultural tools they need to become service-minded global citizens and leaders.
+The majors in Asian and Middle Eastern Studies (Chinese, Japanese, and South Asia and Middle East) equip Whitman students with the knowledge, skills and cultural tools they need to become service-minded global citizens and leaders.

 Gender studies courses focus upon gender identity and gendered representation as central categories of analysis.